coffeemug/defstartup/_posts/2016-12-22-writing-well.md

 # George Orwell

+- Bad writing has two qualities: staleness of imagery and lack of precision.
 - Tabulate your thoughts in precise and detailed ways.
 - Prefer concrete to the abstract.
 - The great enemy of clear language is insincerity.